 As you dive, your brain will adjust to the magnification.
 With enough practice, you will be adjusted within seconds of entering the water.
 A good way to hasten the process is to regularly interact with your environment by touching it.
 Touch objects such as the pool floor, wall, or diving pals around you.
 This will help you to tell the difference between how far away objects look and how far they actually are.
 But remember to refrain from touching the marine life.

 The human body reacts in unusual ways to an underwater environment.
 Water temperature that is lower than your body’s may result in a physiological reaction known as cold water immersion diuresis.
 Urine is synthesized faster, leading to strong urges to urinate.

 Understand that this is completely normal and not unique to you alone.
 Simply end the dive if the need becomes too great.
 To tell you the truth, on ocean dives, many divers simply pee in their wetsuits (don’t do this in the practice pool, though)!

 Step 6: Done With Training.
 Now What?

 Provided you have been diligently doing your homework and complied with your instructor during dive sessions, you will be awarded the PADI Open Water Diver certification.
-You now possess a PADI certification card that allows you to dive anywhere around the world.
+You now possess a PADI certification card that certifies you as a diver in Malaysia and anywhere around the world.

 Now what?
 You might be feeling a little nervous or overwhelmed.
 It was a fun weekend, but now you’re out alone with the vast ocean before you.
 But fret not.
 A little nervousness helps keep us on your toes!
 Here are a few of our suggestions to get you going on your vast diving adventure: